yashaka/selene/docs/contribution/how-to-write-docs-guide.md

 - Use only fenced code blocks (fenced by lines with three back-ticks ```).
 - Write language identifier right after back-ticks (**without space**).
 - For plain text (console output) use `plain` language identifier.
+- In Python code use only single quotes, i.e. `'This is string'`
+- Do NOT use disinformative names for variables and uncommon abbreviations (might be exception for a variable used in a one-line lambda expression).

 <!-- markdownlint-disable MD046 -->
 === "Markdown"